Perfare/Il2CppDumper/README.md

 Matches possible pointers in the data section with some guidance from global-metadata.

-Supports metadata version 20 - 2018.3
+Supports metadata version 20 and up

 only `CodeRegistration` address can be found on metadata version 16

-only `MetadataRegistration` address can be found on metadata version 2019.1

 #### Auto(Symbol)